imp908/fileshare/readme.md

 AutoFact to Automapper registration added

-AutofacServiceProvider returned
+AutofacServiceProvider returned from ConfigureServices

 //////////////
 //Program.cs
-Added http routing for Fiddler test to:
+Added http instead of https routing for Fiddler test to:
     .UseUrls("http://localhost:5000")